EricBL3/ambient-npc-behavior-framework/README.md

 The framework selects actions for ambient NPCs using a memory-driven algorithm that produces behavioral variety without per-character scripting.
 It has been validated in both Unity and Unreal Engine.

-Developed as part of a Master's thesis in Computer Science at Western University.
+Developed as part of a Master's thesis in Computer Science at Western University, supervised by Dr. Roberto Solis-Oba.
+An associated paper has been accepted at the IEEE Conference on Games 2026.
 Full documentation, build prerequisites, and integration guides are available at [https://www.csd.uwo.ca/~ebuitron/](https://www.csd.uwo.ca/~ebuitron/).

 ## 🚀 Quick Start